Custom Search

 Somehow I figured you'd be asking that.
 There are a number of ways.

-If the person is not on your list and not in the room, their Profile can still be obtained through the wonders of the Search function.
-Click the "Search" button down along the bottom of the screen.
-You can try the "Any" tab, but "People" is a little more helpful.
-Put in the name of the person you're looking for and the nearest matches will appear (including, presumably, the person you're looking for.)
-Click on the name and, lo, the profile shall appear.
+If the person is not on your friends list and not in the room, their Profile can still be obtained through the wonders of the Search function.
+Click the magnifying glass button on the left side of your screen and a browser window will appear.
+Put in the name of the person you're looking for in the Search box--NOT the browser address box!--and the nearest matches will appear (including, presumably, the person you're looking for.)
+Click on the name and then click the "Profile" button.

 Back to the Index